Where to Stay in London: Top 4 Sustainable 5-Star Hotels

 What makes it sustainable?
 Adaptive design played a key role in its construction, with over 80% of the existing structure retained to minimise the environmental impact.
 Some flooring uses timber from the Windsor Estate, the Great Park’s commercial forestry offshoot.
 The emphasis on raw textures, living plants, and abundant natural light creates a calming, nature-focused sanctuary.

-• MICHELIN GUIDE: One Michelin Key and rating of 19.1 out of 20 (source)
+• MICHELIN GUIDE: One Michelin Key with an impressive 19.1 out of 20 (source)

-Having opened back in 1998, some of One Aldwych’s original features remain impressively forward-thinking.
-Inside it’s a thoroughly modern and sustainable space.
-Shout out to Javier, the Reception Manager, who was so friendly, kind and so knowledgable about the hotel.
+Having opened back in 1998, One Aldwych still feels ahead of its time, effortlessly blending original features with modern sustainable design.
+A big shout-out to Javier, the Reception Manager, who was so welcoming, knowledgeable and genuinely passionate about the hotel.

 What makes it sustainable?
-One Aldwych stands out as one of the first luxury hotels to achieve B Corp certification.
-Its innovative water-saving EVAC loos use only one litre of water per flush, compared to the standard seven litres.
-The spa and swimming pool are another highlight, with the pool’s chemical-free system powered by PoolSan’s ionisation technology, offering a safer and more sustainable swim experience.
+One Aldwych is a trailblazer in luxury sustainability, proudly holding a B Corp certification.
+It’s got some seriously clever innovations, like the water-saving EVAC loos, which use just one litre per flush instead of the usual seven.
+The spa and pool are a highlight too, with the pool’s chemical-free system powered by PoolSan’s ionisation technology, offering a cleaner, more sustainable swim experience.

-BEST TIME TO VISIT: Year-round, but Hyde Park comes alive with blossoms in spring
+BEST TIME TO VISIT: Year-round is wonderful, but Hyde Park truly blossoms in spring, making it the perfect time to visit.

 • BOOKING.COM RATING: 9.0

 For me, the Mandarin Oriental holds a special, nostalgic place.
-During my time working in Hong Kong at a sustainable food and hospitality consultancy, we worked closely with the Mandarin Oriental.
-It was incredible to witness the significant strides they’re making in sustainability, placing it firmly at the forefront of their ethos.
-And let me tell you, their food is absolutely to die for!
+During my time working in Hong Kong at a sustainable food and hospitality consultancy, we had the pleasure of collaborating with the Mandarin Oriental.
+It was incredible to witness the significant strides they’re making in sustainability, truly putting it at the heart of their ethos.
+And let's not forget — their food?
+Absolutely to die for!

-This iconic property, overlooking Hyde Park, has woven sustainability into its luxurious experience.
-Blending timeless elegance with modern eco-conscious initiatives, the Mandarin Oriental remains a favourite among discerning travellers.
+This iconic property, overlooking Hyde Park, effortlessly blends timeless elegance with a modern, eco-conscious approach.
+It remains a favourite among discerning travellers who seek a luxurious yet responsible stay.

 What makes it sustainable?
-The Mandarin Oriental’s sustainability efforts are extensive, including energy efficiency programmes, waste reduction, and water conservation.
-The hotel prioritises local sourcing, ethical partnerships, and has implemented a robust single-use plastic reduction initiative.
-Guests can indulge in the height of luxury while knowing their stay supports a commitment to greener practices.
+The Mandarin Oriental’s commitment to sustainability is extensive, including energy efficiency, waste reduction, and water conservation initiatives.
+The hotel prioritises local sourcing and ethical partnerships, and has put a robust single-use plastic reduction strategy in place.
+So, while you indulge in the height of luxury, you can also be assured that your stay supports greener, more responsible practices.

-Each of these hotels shows how London’s luxury hospitality scene is evolving to prioritise sustainability.
-From rooftop biodiversity at Ham Yard Hotel to adaptive design at 1 Hotel Mayfair and the chemical-free pool at One Aldwych, these accommodations are redefining what it means to stay responsibly in style.
+Each of these hotels exemplifies how London’s luxury hospitality scene is shifting to prioritise sustainability.
+From Ham Yard Hotel’s rooftop biodiversity to 1 Hotel Mayfair’s adaptive design and One Aldwych’s chemical-free pool, these spaces are not just luxurious — they’re reimagining what it means to stay responsibly, yet stylishly.

 Where in London is best to stay?

-If you're wondering where the nicest area to stay in London is, I would say it totally depends on what you're into!
-If you want that classic London buzz, Covent Garden and Soho are perfect – you’ll find great shops, theatres, and endless places to eat.
-If you’re after something more refined and relaxed, Mayfair right by Green Park has that luxe vibe, with quiet streets and fancy spots.
-For something a bit more creative, local but central, Shoreditch is where it's at, full of cool cafes, great eateries, street art, and unique shops.
-And if you're looking for somewhere with easy transport links, King’s Cross is super convenient and has its own charm too.
-If you're after a bit more peace and greenery, by Regent's Park near Baker Street is a great option.
-Regent’s Park is just stunning, and you’re close to Marylebone, which has a lovely village feel.
-Baker Street brings that iconic Sherlock Holmes charm, with easy access to Oxford Street and other attractions nearby.
+If you're wondering where the nicest area to stay in London is, it really depends on your preferences!
+For that classic London energy, Covent Garden and Soho are spot-on — bustling with shops, theatres, and an endless array of eateries.
+If you're after something a little more refined and laid-back, Mayfair by Green Park offers that luxe atmosphere, with quiet streets and high-end spots.
+For a creative, local yet central feel, Shoreditch is where it’s at — full of quirky cafes, fantastic restaurants, street art, and unique shops.
+Need easy transport links?
+King’s Cross is super convenient and has its own charm.
+And if peace and greenery are more your thing, Regent’s Park near Baker Street offers both.
+The park is stunning, and you’re close to Marylebone, which has a lovely village feel.
+Plus, Baker Street brings that iconic Sherlock Holmes charm, with easy access to Oxford Street and beyond.

 How many days do you need in London?

-I would recommend AT LEAST 4-5 days to see the key sights and soak up the vibe, but honestly, with any place, you wouldn’t want to rush it.
-Especially with London - it’s a HUGE city.
-If you want to explore properly, 6-8 days or more will give you the time to dig a little deeper.
-And yes, London is definitely walkable – you can just stroll around endlessly and discover all sorts of hidden gems!
+I’d recommend at least 5 days to see the main sights and really soak up the energy, but honestly, with any city, you don’t want to rush it.
+Especially with London – it’s HUGE!
+If you want to explore properly, 6-10 days or more will give you time to dive deeper.
+And yes, London is super walkable – you can wander for hours, and I promise you’ll uncover plenty of hidden gems along the way!

-If you’re in London and looking for a day trip, there are so many amazing options!
-Bath is just a short train ride away and has stunning Georgian architecture and natural hot springs.
-Windsor is perfect if you’re a fan of royal history, with Windsor Castle being the main attraction.
-For a more cultural experience, Oxford is a beautiful university town, where you can wander around historic colleges and enjoy picturesque streets.
-If you're after charming countryside views, the Cotswolds is ideal with its rolling hills, idyllic villages, and pretty stone cottages.
-Or, if you're after a seaside escape, Brighton offers a fun day by the sea with its quirky shops and lively pier, while Margate is a hidden gem with a fantastic arts scene and amazing food – perfect for food lovers.
+If you’re in London and looking for a day trip, the options are endless!
+Bath is just a short train ride away, and it’s all about stunning Georgian architecture and natural hot springs.
+Windsor is a must if you’re into royal history, with the iconic Windsor Castle at the heart of it all.
+For something more cultural, Oxford is a beautiful university town, perfect for wandering around historic colleges and charming streets.
+If you’re craving countryside vibes, the Cotswolds will win you over with its rolling hills, picturesque villages, and quaint stone cottages.
+And if a seaside escape is what you’re after, Brighton’s got that fun, quirky vibe with its shops and lively pier, while Margate is a hidden gem with an incredible arts scene and amazing food – an absolute haven for food lovers!

 Next